-The following PICOTS were used to select literature to inform this review.
+The following PICO was used to select literature to inform this review.

-The population of interest are individuals with PLMD.
+The population of interest is individuals with PLMD.

 The test being considered is PSG.
 PSG records multiple physiologic parameters relevant to sleep.
 Video recording may also be performed during PSG to assess parasomnias such as RBD.
-Patients with PLMD are managed by neurologists and primary care providers in an outpatient clinical setting.